EE2dev/d3-indented-tree/README.md

 Transitions to the new color of the links.
 The horizontal link to and the vertical link from a node is denoted by its color.
 * to set the link color statically, use instead <a href="#other_defaultColor"><i>myChart</i>.<b>defaultColor</b>()</a>
 * to set the link color dynamically, provide the name of a field (default is ```"value"``` after the first call).
 In addition to the field name, an optional second argument can be used to further specify the mapping.
 The second argument refers to a scale used to map the values to the color (default is the identity function ```(value) => value``` assuming the field contains a valid color).
-* with no parameter returns the field used for the color.
+* with no argument returns the field used for the color.

 <a name="link_linkHeight" href="#link_linkHeight">#</a> <i>myChart</i>.<b>linkHeight</b>() [<>](https://github.com/ee2dev/hierarchy-explorer/blob/master/src/d3_template_reusable.js#L50 "Source")

 Sets the height (vertical length) of the links.
 * the first argument is an <i>integer</i> referencing link height in pixels (default is ```20```).
-* with no parameter returns the height of the links.
+* with no argument returns the height of the links.

 <a name="link_alignLeaves" href="#link_alignLeaves">#</a> <i>myChart</i>.<b>alignLeaves</b>() [<>](https://github.com/ee2dev/hierarchy-explorer/blob/master/src/d3_template_reusable.js#L50 "Source")

 Sets the alignment of the leaves of the hierarchy.
 If leaves are aligned, all leaves start at the same horizontal position (cluster layout).
 If ```myChart.linkWidth()``` is set dynamically (by referencing a field), this function has no effect.
 * the first argument is <i>boolean</i> referencing if all leaves are aligned at the same depth (default is ```false```).
-* with no parameter returns if the leaves are aligned at the same depth.
+* with no argument returns if the leaves are aligned at the same depth.

 ### 3.2 Nodes